jithware/mappoff/README.md

 ### Show

 To show only points in a Layer, [edit](#layers) the layer and select only the points checkbox.
 Press the Save button.
 To show only lines, do the same for the lines checkbox.

-Note: if this is an editable layer, it will remove the points and/or lines.
-An edit checkbox will be visisble if the layer is editable.
+*If this is an editable layer, it will remove the points and/or lines.
+An edit checkbox will be visble if the layer is editable.*

 [<img src="./screenshots/android/show.webp"
      alt="Show"